FORTH-ICS-INSPIRE/artemis/README.md

 We follow a custom Agile approach for our development.

-If you need to contact us about a bug, an issue or a question you have; you can reach us over at our [Discord Community Server](https://discord.gg/8UerJvh).
+If you need to contact us about a bug, an issue or a question you have; you can reach us over at our [Slack Community Channel](https://join.slack.com/t/bgpartemis/shared_invite/enQtOTA0MTM4OTMxNzI5LTM5MzBjZDU4NWEwNDcwMjBiNWFiNDI5ZWU4MDViYTJmNDgwZTEyMTNjYjk5NTU2OGZmODY5MzgxOTllN2U0MTk).
 Otherwise, you can contact the ARTEMIS developers via e-mail using the [ARTEMIS mailing list](http://lists.ics.forth.gr/mailman/listinfo/artemis).

 ## Versioning